deckool/deckool.github.com/cv.md

 >started to share code and make use of Git and Mercurial.
 Also, there is no lack on knowing other version control systems like Darcs.
 >Developing technologies for writing and quick blogging.
 Embedding Markdown parsers and teaching Markdown.

-__Data porn, mining and visualization__ with high level __API's__ (geo data, meteo, social networks, Haskell, Javascript, D3.js, chart.js, Google maps, OSMaps, CSV, databases)
+__Data mining and visualization__ with high level __API's__ (geo data, meteo, social networks, Haskell, Javascript, D3.js, chart.js, Google maps, OSMaps, CSV, databases)

 __2012__